 Abdominal examination should detect any masses that could indicate a full bladder or feces.

+Examination of the back – to look for the signs of obvious or impending meningo-myelocoele like, sacral dimple, tuft of hairs, etc.

 In girls, during genital examination, look for any signs of sexual abuse, such as scarring or labial adhesions.
 An ectopic ureteral orifice is often difficult to see but should be sought.
-In boys, It is important to examine boys for meatal irritation and any sores on the glans, anus, or rectum.
+Infact, vaginal pooling of the urine or continuous dribbling of urine from the vagina can be seen.
+In boys, it is important to examine boys for meatal irritation and any sores on the glans, anus, or rectum.
 Perianal lesions may indicate pinworms in either sex.
 Vaginitis, urethritis, anal or rectal itching (particularly at night), or a combination of these conditions may be a sign of pinworms.
 Any midline deformities (such as a deep sacral indentation or a sacral hair patch) should be observed on the spine.

 Neurologic evaluation7 is essential and should focus on lower-extremity strength, sensation, and deep tendon reflexes, sacral reflexes (such as the anal wink), and, in males, the cremasteric reflex to identify possible spinal dysraphism19.

 Rectal examination may help detect constipation or a decrease in rectal tone.
 Children who have hard or unusually large stools and trouble eliminating (and occasionally palpable feces on examination) should be evaluated for constipation if no other abnormalities are found.
+Digital rectal examination should be done with the little finger only, if needed, to avoid pain in infants and children.

 There are a few red flags (Table 3) that needs to be identified prior to initiating assessment.